InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/doctrine.md

 - The Way
 - The Light

-### The Angels
+### The Celestial Beings
-Consciousness beings which inhabit the Heavenly Realms.
+Consciousness beings which inhabit the Heavenly Realms, otherwise known as Angels.
 They have different roles, including interacting with humans ordinary life, and carrying laws of nature.
 We acknowledge the concept of angels both as anthropomorphic (to a degree) and abstract.